PaulleDemon/PythonDesigner/README.md

 # PythonDesigner

 This is a tool to help you design and generate python templete files.
 A fully editable window.
+It is simply a fun little project.

 All the icons used in this project is free to use with/without attribution.
 No using of the window logo for commercial puropse without permission